-The Commission’s Community Based Services Initiative exists to assist faith and community based groups implement programs to alleviate socio-economic deprivation in minority and poor communities.
+The Commission’s Community Based Services Division exists to assist community-based groups to implement programs to alleviate socio-economic deprivation in minority and poor communities.
 This includes providing technical assistance and training for capacity building.

 Looking to start a non-profit organization?

 Would your non-profit organization like to increase its capacity or run more efficiently?

 The South Carolina Commission for Minority Affair’s Community Based Programs Division exists to assist faith and community based groups to implement programs to alleviate socio-economic deprivation in minority and poor communities.
 Because many of those groups are in their infancy, capacity building is the major focus of the Commission’s work in this area.

 Our Community Based Services Division conforms to President George Bush’s faith based approach to providing community services closest to the people who need them.
 This work includes providing technical assistance and training in the following areas: